Aewos/sendmailrelay/README.md

 # sendmailrelay
-SMTP Relay using sendmail-like to send email
+SMTP Relay using sendmail-like tools to send email